mart-123/data_thru/docs/pipeline-process.md

 # Data Pipeline
-This document details the implementation approach and processing flow used to transform Higher Education Statistics Agency (HESA) student data into a dimensional model.
-It covers the technical implementation of each pipeline phase from initial extraction through dimensional modelling.
+This document details the ETL implementation approach and processing flow used to transform denormalised student data into a dimensional model.
+It covers the implementation of each pipeline phase from extraction through dimensional modelling.

 <div style="margin: 1em 0; min-height: 20px;"></div>